 - Channel performance benchmarks

-Their research capabilities help marketing teams make informed decisions based on solid data rather than assumptions.
+Their research capabilities help marketing teams make informed decisions grounded in data rather than assumptions.

 7. Social Media Management

-While marketing assistants may not develop social media strategy, they often handle the day-to-day execution that keeps social channels active and engaging.
+Typically, marketing assistants aren't strategists, so they aren't developing your social media strategy, but they can handle the day-to-day execution that keeps social channels active and engaging.

 That can include: